OpenNewsLabs/autoEdit_2/adobe-panel-src/README.md

 [from electron's docs](https://electronjs.org/blog/electron-internals-building-chromium-as-a-library) and [here](https://electronjs.org/docs/development/atom-shell-vs-node-webkit)

-The main difference is noticeable when calling process. `process.versions` in the console for CEP and for electron.
+The main difference is noticeable when calling `window.process.versions` in the console for CEP and for electron.

 Due to some of these differences the code base for autoEdit has been adjusted to accomodate and target for the two enviroments.